What to Know Before Buying a Wildcard Certificate for Your Exchange Server

 What Are My Options?

-If need to use IMAP or POP3 on your secure Exchange 2007 SP1 server, we recommend purchasing a DigiCert Unified Communications (UC) Certificate.
-If you already purchased a wildcard certificate from us and want to switch to a UC certificate, make sure you are running the latest version of Exchange and contact us.
+If need to use IMAP or POP3 on your secure Exchange 2007 SP1 server, we recommend purchasing a DigiCert Multi-Domain (SAN) Certificate.
+If you already purchased a Wildcard Certificate from us and want to switch to a Multi-Domain (SAN) Certificate, make sure you are running the latest version of Exchange and contact us.